learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 further using a **serializer**.
 For now though, just think of the view as the response that's being returned from the controller.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. In the MVC architecture, what is the primary responsibility of each of the three componenents?
+2. In the MVC architecture, which component should contain the most logic?
+Which should contain the least?
+3. What are some benefits of using Rails and the MVC architecture?

 ## Resources

 - [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html)